Noise Levels in University District, Missoula, MT | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Western University District sounds about 57% louder than Eastern University District to the human ear, a 6.5 dBA gap.
+To the human ear, noise in northwestern University District sounds about 39% louder than in southwestern University District, a 4.8 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?